aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 In addition to the `mybook.html` file and html files for each chapter, there are generated fragment files for each chapter that contain only the content of the html body.

-There is also a stylesheet directory and a symlink to the images directory in the parent directory.
-This is where you can make updates to change the style and media content of your book that are references from the generated html files.
+There is also a stylesheet directory and a symlink to the images directory of the parent directory.
+This is where you can make changes to the styles and media content that are referenced from the generated html files.

 The html directory content for an article is similar.